LAWYER-CLIENT PRIVILEGE DOES NOT APPLY TO ESTATE PLANNING ATTORNEY’S FILES IN CHALLENGE TO A DECEDENT’S ESTATE PLANNING DOCUMENTS

-In general, an attorney’s file is protected by the evidentiary lawyer-client privilege; however, in the contest of estate litigation – will contests and trust contests – an estate planning lawyer’s file is not protected by the privilege and is subject to being produced in litigation discovery.
+In general, an attorney’s file is protected by the evidentiary lawyer-client privilege; however, in the context of estate litigation – will contest and trust contests – an estate planning lawyer’s file is not protected by the privilege and is subject to being produced in litigation discovery.

 Vasallo v.
 Bean, 208 So.3d 188 (Fla.
 3d DCA 2016)

 Plaintiffs in probate and trust litigation cases are frequently forced to spend considerable time and money compelling the decedent’s estate planning attorney to produce his or her file and to answer questions at depositions.
 Sometimes the objections and motions for protective order come from the defendant.
 This is common when the defendant, who is the alleged undue influencer, is also the decedent’s personal representative and attempts to assert the decedent’s lawyer-client privilege to conceal his or her involvement with the estate planning.
 As often as not, however, the objections and motions come from the estate planning attorney, who is always a fact witness in litigation cases involving challenges to wills and trusts.
 Sometimes the attorney simply wants a court order compelling him or her to turn over the file as a precautionary measure to avoid any possible violation of the ethics rules related to lawyer-client confidentiality (which are different than the evidentiary rules relating to lawyer-client privilege).
 Regardless of who asserts the objection and regardless of whether the objection is predicated on ethics or evidence, it is misplaced.
 In fact, the case law is so well-settled in this regard that to assert any objection at all is borderline frivolous.